 There are also risks associated with this scenario, however.
-As the Article 6 Rulebook requires that credits used towards ICAO's Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) are authorised and correspondingly adjusted; not authorising voluntary carbon market credits would preclude project developers of clean cooking Scenario 2: voluntary carbon market transactions undergo corresponding adjustments in national inventories
+As the Article 6 Rulebook requires that credits used towards ICAO's Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) are authorised and correspondingly adjusted; not authorising voluntary carbon market credits would preclude project developers of clean cooking activities from taking advantage of this source of demand.
+In addition, current discussions on buyer preferences on correspondingly adjusted credits in the voluntary space are also pointing towards the likelihood that such credits may transact at a price premium, although there is currently no data to support this (given the lack of correspondingly adjusted voluntary market transactions at the time of writing this report).

+Scenario 2: voluntary carbon market transactions undergo corresponding adjustments in national inventories